French invasion of Russia: Background

+Russian military reforms

+The Russians did not sit idle and learned from previous defeats, which included Austerlitz and Friedland.
+Construction of fortresses began in Dinaburg (now Daugavpils), and Bobruysk (now Babruysk), fortresses in Kiev (now Kyiv) and Riga were reconstructed, new rear food supply depots were established, and military reforms were carried out in 1810–1812.
+The highest military administration was transformed: in January 1812, the "Institution for the Administration of the Large Active Army" (applicable until 1846) was adopted – a new regulation on field troop command that managed the activities of army headquarters.
+The divisional system was improved (an infantry division now consisted of four infantry and two jaeger regiments), and the corps system was officially established for the first time in the Russian Army.
+On the initiative of Barclay de Tolly, troop training in aimed fire and actions in skirmish formations was organised.
+Military intelligence agencies were created: the Secret Expedition under the Minister of War (Barclay de Tolly; 1810; strategic intelligence) and the Supreme Military Police (1812; counterintelligence); positions of military attaché were introduced at Russian embassies (1810; they were engaged in collecting military, economic, and other information).
+Based on military intelligence, Barclay created offensive plans in case of a new possible war.
+The Arakcheyev artillery system was introduced in exchange for the Shuvalov system.

 Declaration of war

 Committed to Catherine the Great's expansion policy, Alexander I issued an ultimatum in April 1812, demanding the evacuation of French troops from Prussia and the Grand Duchy of Warsaw.
 When Napoleon chose war over retreat, between June 8 and 20, the troops remained in constant motion, enduring arduous marches amid intense heat.
-Napoleon's primary objective was to defeat the Imperial Russian Army and compel Czar Alexander I to rejoin to the Continental System.
-From 21 to 22 June 1812, Bonaparte stayed at Vilkaviškis Manor (in Polish: Wilkowiszky).
+Napoleon's primary objective was to defeat the Imperial Russian Army and compel Tsar Alexander I to rejoin to the Continental System.
+From 21 to 22 June 1812, Bonaparte stayed at Vilkaviškis Manor.
 There Napoleon announced the following proclamation:

 Soldiers, the second Polish war is begun.
 The first terminated at Friedland, and at Tilsit, Russia vowed an eternal alliance with France, and war with the English.
 She now breaks her vows and refuses to give any explanation of her strange conduct until the French eagles have repassed the Rhine, and left our allies at her mercy.
 Russia is hurried away by a fatality: her destinies will be fulfilled.
 Does she think us degenerated?
 Are we no more the soldiers who fought at Austerlitz?
 She places us between dishonour and war—our choice cannot be difficult.
 Let us then march forward; let us cross the Neman and carry the war into her country.
 This second Polish war will be as glorious for the French arms as the first has been, but the peace we shall conclude shall carry with it its own guarantee, and will terminate the fatal influence which Russia for fifty years past has exercised in Europe.